percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/xbk_option_reference.rst

 .. option:: --incremental

-   This option tells |xtrabackup| to create an incremental backup.
-It is passed to the |xtrabackup| child process.
+   This option tells *Percona XtraBackup* to create an incremental backup.
+It is passed to the *Percona XtraBackup* child process.
 When this option is specified, either :option:`--incremental-lsn` or :option:`--incremental-basedir` can also be given.
 If neither option is given, option :option:`--incremental-basedir` is passed to :program:`xtrabackup` by default, set to the first timestamped